TobiasVanDyk/RaspberryPi-GPIO-Audio/README.md

 sudo reboot
 ```

 After the reboot aplay -l should show the wm8960 soundcard.
 To use it in VLC change the Audio settings to use ALSA and the direct wm8960 mixing device - it does not work with Pulseaudio.
-Note that the pulseaudio volume control in the Task Bar will not show a wm8960 sound option.
+With this method the (default) pulseaudio volume control on the task bar will not have a wm8960 sound device option - the other two methods do enable a wm8960 sound-device selection via the task bar's pulseaudio volume control.

 **Install 2 - Use the April 2022 dr-ni modified Waveshare Drivers:**